yogat3ch/writing/Dynamic Direct Democracy.md

 #### Affinity Thresholds & Representative Unbinding
 In order to mitigate the deleterious effect that the popularity contest effect of social media can have on democracy we've devised a system of affinity thresholds and periodic unbinding of representation.
 After completing the intro wizard the user will receive suggested legislation pertinent to their priority **topic areas** such that they can begin to engage in the democratic process.
 All activity in the app is tracked, from proposing, to commenting, and voting.
-Each layer of the hierarchy will set it's **Affinity Threshold** which is a set of criteria a user must qualify for in order to allocate their vote to a representative.
+Each layer of the hierarchy will set it's custom **Affinity Threshold** which is a set of criteria a user must qualify for in order to allocate their vote to a representative.
 Possible criteria could be:

 - Casting 40 votes on various pieces of legislation across 12 legislative cycles
 - Suggesting amendments to 10 pieces of legislation of which 50% are ratified.

-Once the **Affinity Threshold** criteria for that layer of the political hierarchy are met the user can then select a representative.
+Once the **Affinity Threshold** criteria for that **governance tier** are met the user can then select a representative.

 The **Representative Unbinding** is a mechanism to ensure that user's representative selections continue to reflect their values as the representative votes.
+As a representative votes, all of their **constituents** receive notifications about the representative's vote and are offered a **vote approval**.
+A **vote approval** consists of:
+ - a link to a summary of the legislation with key points
+ - a short **comprehension quiz** over the key points
-As a representative votes, all of their **constituents** receive notifications about the representatives vote and are offered a binary choice to approve or disapprove of the vote, called a **vote approval**.
-If a user disapproves of a representatives choice while a voting window is still active, the vote for that user is removed from the representative's voting points.
-If a user approves of a representatives choice, the vote will be added to the user's voting history.
+ - a binary question to the user as to whether they approve or disapprove of the representatives choice

+If a user disapproves of a representatives choice while a voting window is still active, the vote for that user is removed from the representative's voting points cast towards the legislation.
+If a user approves of a representatives choice, the vote will be recorded in the user's voting history.
 All of the voting record of a person's representative is logged for the user to cast **vote approvals**.
-A user is encouraged to log in to periodically evaluate whether the representative continues to represent them faithfully via answering the **vote approval** backlog.
+A user is encouraged to log in and periodically evaluate whether the representative continues to represent them faithfully by responding to the **vote approval** backlog.
 If the unanswered **vote approval** backlog exceeds 60% of the total votes cast by the representative on behalf of the constituent, the user's vote becomes unbound from the representative, for which a user receives a notification.
 Votes cast by that representative will no longer have the user's vote until the user answers at least 60% of the **vote approval** backlog.

 ### Selecting a representative
 A pane of the app will be entitled Representatives and will provide an interface for selecting Representatives for  **topic area** s.
 When a user selects a representative they also select the **topic area** s for which the representative will represent the user's vote.
 In the representative selection pane, there will be a sorted table of other users who've opted to serve as representatives, ranked based on the percentage of alignment between their **voting history** and answers on the **Introductory Questionnaire** as well as a navigation system to drill down on the **representative profile,** or all of the representative's activity within the app.
 Any user meeting the **Affinity Threshold** may opt to be a representative for another user.
 Additionally, a data visualization shows the percentage of alignment between the entire **vote history** of the user and the representative across all **topic areas**.
 With this information a user can identify **topic area** s that may not align with their suggested **representative** and find another **representative** for that **topic area** who better represents their values.

 In order to provide full transparency to users, every person that opts to act as a **representative** will have all of their **intro questionnaire** answers, their entire **voting history**, and their **legislative proposals**, **amendments**, and **active legislation** made public and searchable.
-This will allow users to continuously determine whether their representatives are aligned with their interests.
+This will allow users to continuously determine the representatives most aligned with their interests.

-The final part of the wizard introduces the currently designated political **topic area** s and the time of year in which each **topic area** comes for a vote.
-A user can set granular notifications for each **topic area** to stay abreast of proposed legislation in the given **topic area**, or to be notified when a **topic area** enters a phase of the **legislative cycle**.

-This introductory wizard not only simplifies the user experience but also empowers users to make informed choices and engage meaningfully with the dynamic representation system, enhancing their participation in the democratic process.

 # Security